-s i. £0 to £500,000 Consider the requirement, or not, for and value of performance bond or guarantee further to their risk assessment. s i. £500,000 up to Consult the CFO and MO to consider the requirement, or PCR15 works not, for and value of performance bond or guarantee threshold further to their joint risk assessment.

-ii.
-Over PCR15 Bond or guarantee is normally required, the terms to be works approved by the MO.
-The CFO must agree the value or threshold percentage value of the contract of such a bond or guarantee.
+i. £0 to £500,000 Consider the requirement, or not, for and value of performance bond or parent company guarantee further to their risk assessment. ii. £500,000 up to PA23 works threshold Consult the CFO and MO to consider the requirement, or not, for and value of performance bond or parent company guarantee further to their joint risk assessment. iii.
+Over PA23 works threshold Bond or parent company guarantee is normally required, the terms to be approved by the MO.
+The CFO must agree the value or percentage value of the contract of such a bond or guarantee.